bilalbash/rails_5_devise_app/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Basic rails 5 application

+This application has responsive mobile view and navigation, twitter bootstrap, rails 5.0.0 and slim setup.

+important features are:

-* Ruby version
+* ruby version 2.3.0

-* System dependencies

-* Configuration
+* rails version 5.0.0

+* always use this command for bundle during development in local machine:

+    bundle install --without production

+* always use this command for bundle for production environmnet:

+    bundle install --without development test

-* Database creation
+* Database creation and initialization:

-* Database initialization
+    bundle exec rake db:setup

-* How to run the test suite
+* How to run the test suite:

+    no test suite for now

 * Services (job queues, cache servers, search engines, etc.)

+    nothing yet

 * Deployment instructions

-* ...
+    nothing yet